World-of-Workflows/WorkflowsUniversity/docs/16_using_ai/README.md

 ```

-` Pro tip: use this formula to get the first entry in the list.
+> **Pro Tip** ` use this formula to get the first entry in the list.
 Very helpful if your filter is deiagned to produce just 1 entry
 `

 ```js
 activities.ListTiers.Output()[0]
 ```

-` Pro tip: use this formula to get the ObjectId of the first entry in the list.
+> **Pro Tip** ` use this formula to get the ObjectId of the first entry in the list.
 Use this in the instanceId of the ` *GetObject* ` activity if your filter is designed to produce just 1 entry
 `

 ```js